tobyzerner/json-api-server/docs/index.md

 json-api-server is a [JSON:API](http://jsonapi.org) server implementation in PHP.

-It allows you to define your API's schema, and then use an [adapter](adapters.md) to connect it to your application's models and database layer, without having to worry about any of the server boilerplate, routing, query parameters, or JSON:API document formatting.
+It allows you to define your API's schema, and then use an [adapter](adapters.md) to connect it to your application's database layer.
+You don't have to worry about any of the server boilerplate, routing, query parameters, or JSON:API document formatting.

 Based on your schema definition, the package will serve a **complete JSON:API that conforms to the [spec](https://jsonapi.org/format/)**, including support for: